 Joseph Smith ignited something in thousands of men and women that connects them to God and to each other in powerful ways.
-In part, this was because he was, like Esther, born to his hour in human history—an hour when the passion for human liberty never burned brighter.

 Several weeks ago I received an e-mail from someone who identified himself as a BYU student doing a research paper on the Prophet Joseph Smith.
 He asked, “Would you be kind enough to share with me what you feel the impact of Joseph Smith and the Book of Mormon on the world has been?”

 This was an important question, so I took time framing my reply.
 I wrote, “It was big.”

 However, upon reflection, I decided against sending that e-mail.
 I didn’t want to do most of his work for him.
 I thought perhaps I would now revisit that question in a little more depth.

 A few months back I was visiting with a foreign scholar of religion who had a related question for me: “To what do you attribute the remarkable growth of The Church of Jesus Christ of Latter-day Saints?”